National Dairy Development Board (NDDB)

 Financial Indicators

-As of 2023, the dairy industry contributes over 4% to India's GDP, with the sector valued at approximately USD 120 billion.
-Although NDDB does not release detailed financial reports annually, its impact is evident through advancements in infrastructure and technology within the dairy cooperative movement.
+As of 2023, the Indian dairy industry, significantly influenced by NDDB's efforts, contributes over 4% to the national GDP with a market valuation of approximately USD 120 billion.
+Although NDDB does not release detailed financial reports, its impact is evident through advancements in dairy infrastructure and technology.

 Significant Events

-One of NDDB's most transformative initiatives was 'Operation Flood,' launched in 1970.
-This initiative was crucial in connecting rural milk producers to urban consumers via a national milk grid, elevating India to the world's leading milk producer.
-Recently, NDDB has prioritized sustainability, implementing measures to reduce carbon footprints and enhance resource efficiency.
+One of NDDB's most notable achievements is the launch of 'Operation Flood' in 1970, revolutionizing the connection between rural milk producers and urban consumers via a national milk grid, elevating India to the world's largest milk producer.
+Recently, NDDB has focused on sustainability, implementing initiatives to reduce carbon footprints and enhance resource efficiency.

 Company Plans

-Looking ahead, NDDB aims to sustainably boost milk production and improve the livelihoods of dairy farmers in India.
-Their strategies include promoting AI technology to enhance livestock quality, increasing feed and fodder production, and expanding cooperative societies.
-NDDB is also heavily involved in research and development to innovate dairy farming practices and expand value-added dairy operations.
-A notable project is the expansion of cow dung biogas generation models across 250 district dairy cooperatives in India.
+Looking forward, NDDB is dedicated to increasing milk production sustainably and improving dairy farmers' livelihoods.
+Plans include promoting artificial intelligence for livestock quality improvement, increasing feed and fodder production, and expanding cooperative societies.
+Research and development are prioritized, with innovative dairy farming practices and value-added dairy operations expansions.
+A significant project includes expanding cow dung biogas generation models across 250 district dairy cooperatives in India.

-Additionally, NDDB is addressing antimicrobial resistance (AMR) through workshops and has recently merged with the Sanchi dairy brand, though the merger's benefits have been questioned by Jitu Patwari.
-NDDB's commitment to modernizing the sector is further highlighted by their ₹89 crore investment in a high-tech dairy plant, aiming to revolutionize the industry.
+NDDB is also addressing antimicrobial resistance through educational workshops and has recently merged with the Sanchi dairy brand, though the merger's benefits have been critiqued by Jitu Patwari.
+An investment of ₹89 crore in a high-tech dairy plant underscores NDDB's commitment to modernization, aiming to revolutionize the industry.

-In response to regional market dynamics, NDDB is also expected to mediate the conflict between Kerala's Milma and Karnataka's Nandini milk brands, potentially involving the central government to ensure necessary permissions are obtained before Nandini's market entry.
+Plans are underway to establish 10 automated milk processing plants across 18 districts, increase milk collection capacity, and set up 100 testing laboratories, in collaboration with the Rajasthan Co-operative Dairy Federation.
+NDDB is also mediating the market conflict between Kerala's Milma and Karnataka's Nandini milk brands, potentially involving the central government to ensure Nandini's market entry.

 Related news